ramapriyan912001/tp/docs/UserGuide.md

 * GROUP_NAME argument is mandatory.
 * GROUP_NAME must correspond to the name of an existing travel group.
+* When you use this command, you will be brought to the expense page for the specified group if you are currently viewing a different page.

 Examples:
 * `expenses gn/London` shows all the expenses of the group named London.